agile-lab-dev/witboost-java-scaffold/README.md

 ```

 By default, the server binds to port `8888` on localhost.
 After it's up and running you can make provisioning requests to this address.
 You can access the running application [here](http://127.0.0.1:8888).

+SwaggerUI is configured and hosted on the path `/docs`.
+You can access it [here](http://127.0.0.1:8888/docs)

 ## Deploying